Benjamin E. Baker, Jr.Principal | Personal Injury and Product Liability

 Ben has frequently lectured on legal topics for various organizations including: the Alabama Trial Lawyer Association, the Birmingham Bar Association, the Cumberland School of Law, the National Business Institute, the Southern Trial Lawyers Association and Jones School of Law.

 In December 2008 and 2010, Ben was selected as Beasley Allen's Lawyer of the Year for the Product Liability Section.
-In 2012, Ben was selected as the firm's Litigator of the Year.
+In 2012 and 2014, Ben was selected as the firm's Litigator of the Year.
+The Litigator of the Year award is presented to the attorney or attorneys who demonstrate exceptional professional skill throughout the course of the year and best represent the firm’s ideal of “helping those who need it most.”

-Ben was raised in Ozark, Alabama.
-He is married to the former Kimberly Strag of Philadelphia, PA. and they have one daughter and two sons.
+Ben was raised in Ozark, Ala.
+He is married to the former Kimberly Strag of Philadelphia, PA, and they have one daughter and two sons.
 Ben is a past board member of the Paseo movement in Alabama, part of the Anglican 4th day movement.
 Ben and his wife are members of the Christchurch, an Anglican Parish in Montgomery.
 Ben is also a past board member of the Landmarks Foundation of Montgomery - a non-profit organization committed to preserving historic structures.
-Ben is currently President of the Board of Directors for The Least, a prison ministry.
+Ben is Past President of the Board of Directors for The Least, a prison ministry, and still serves as a volunteer.

 - New York (2002)